nigelwhite/cn/readmeNW.txt

 Bootstrap breakpoints https://getbootstrap.com/docs/5.0/layout/breakpoints/
 @include media-breakpoint-up(lg) { ... }

+Browsersync
+install:
+    ddev add-on get ddev/ddev-browsersync // maybe have to do it again after upgrading ddev ddev restart

     terminal 1: in root of project
         ddev start
         open the project in browser.
 OK to be logged in here and make config changes use terminal 1 for git, ddev composer and ddev drush terminal 2: in root of project
         ddev browsersync
-        open the external link.
-You won't be logged in - handy for dev tools and responsive states don't try to log in here or you get an error terminal 3
+        https://cn.ddev.site:3000 You won't be logged in - handy for dev tools and responsive states This is where you'll see 'Browsersync connected' messages when you make changes to scss don't try to log in here or you get an error terminal 3
-        cd to theme folder
+        cd web/themes/custom/b5subtheme
         npx mix watch

+Trouble shoot
+    cd ~
+    nvm install node // uses nvm to install latest version of node nvm use <version> // maybe
+    cd into project folder
+    npm update

 chmod 755 web/sites/default
 chmod 644 web/sites/default/*settings.php